What is a CPA?

 Click here for a listing of Cal Poly courses that can be used to meet CPA requirements.

-The MS in Accounting and MS in Taxation program at Cal Poly also helps meet the additional unit requirement not met with Cal Poly undergraduate courseload.
-Click here to learn more about the MS in Accounting program and here to learn more about the MS in Taxation program.
+The MS in Taxation program at Cal Poly also helps meet the additional unit requirement not met with Cal Poly undergraduate course load.
+Click here to learn more about the MS in Taxation program.

 CPA Exam Application Steps